-Research and Program Descriptions About Japan
+Research & Analysis About Japan

 This article examines the experience of Japan's social insurance permanent disability programs and compares its key features with the Social Security Disability Insurance program operating in the United States.
 It analyzes the determination and appeals processes in Japan for claiming permanent social insurance disability pensions.
 Trends in the number of Japanese disability program beneficiaries and benefit expenditures are also discussed.